 Where to stay in Vancouver?
 The search was part of our to-do list when we were planning for our cruise to Alaska last Spring.
 As mentioned in our previous post, we arrived a day earlier than our cruise embarkation.

 A traveller’s choice for accommodation (particularly for a short stay) could be dependent on several factors.
-The more critical ones in our view are the following:
+The more critical ones in our view are:

 Do you prefer to spend the night in style?
 Are you willing to pay for 5-star amenities?
 Worry not.
 There is no shortage of luxurious accommodations in most major city destinations.
 A quick search from hotel booking sites like Booking.com, Hotels.com, Expedia or Trivago can provide you with the ratings and reviews.
 Be discerning though of their authenticity.